Please click for more information about each speaker (listed alphabetically). View the full conference agenda here.

 Kathleen Weiss Hanley joined the faculty of Lehigh University in 2015 as the Bolton-Perella Endowed Chair in Finance and is the director of the Center for Financial Services.
 From 2011 to 2013, she was the deputy chief economist of the U.S. Securities and Exchange Commission and the deputy director in the Division of Economic and Risk Analysis.
 There, she oversaw the integration of economic analysis into policy and rule-making across a broad range of topics in financial economics including the implementation of the Dodd-Frank Wall Street Reform and Consumer Protection Act, and the Jumpstart Our Business Startups Act.
 Prior to that, Hanley was a senior economist at the Board of Governors of the Federal Reserve System in the Risk Analysis section and a senior financial economist at the SEC.
 She has been on the faculty at the University of Maryland and at the University of Michigan.
 Her research has been published in leading finance journals such as the Journal of Finance, Journal of Financial Economics, and the Review of Financial Studies.
 She holds a bachelor’s degree from Indiana University and a doctorate from the University of Florida, both in finance.

-Jacob Safra Professor of Banking, The Wharton School, University of Pennsylvania
+Jacob Safra Professor of International Banking, The Wharton School, University of Pennsylvania

 Principal and Co-Founder, Jacobs Levy Equity Management